What is the Healthcare Safety Investigation Branch?

 Maternity investigations are not published but are shared with the family, NHS Trust and healthcare professionals who were involved with the patient safety incident in question.

-The HSIB collates information from their investigations to enable them to identify themes with patient safety.
+The HSIB collates information from their investigations to identify themes with patient safety.
 Once they have completed a number of investigations relating to a particular NHS Trust they we hold a workshop with the NHS Trust concerned and this enables them to:

 • Minimise duplication and workload;